-Apply directly to conferences from the industry you are interested in.
+Apply directly to conferences in the industry you are interested in.

-- Identify the industry and audience that you want to be a part of and then find every conference for that industry that piques your interest.
+- Identify the industry and audience you want to be a part of, and then find every conference for that industry that piques your interest.

-- I work with many tech companies, so I created a list of all the Top Tech Conferences Looking For Speakers.
-I either searched for the speaker application on the conference page or emailed the conference organizers to see if they were taking new speakers.
+- I either searched for the speaker application on the conference page or emailed the conference organizers to see if they were taking new speakers.

 Have A Conference Lead-Generation Follow-Up Plan

-Most conferences do not pay, so you are speaking in order to display your work to specific companies, so they can hire you directly.
-Make sure you have a clear follow-up strategy in order to maximize gathering leads during and after your talk.
+Most conferences do not pay, so you are speaking to display your work to specific companies so that they can hire you directly.
+Ensure you have a clear follow-up strategy to maximize gathering leads during and after your talk.

-I have seen speakers provide some sort of value-add at the end and ask attendees to either leave their business cards on the seat to be collected or have someone collecting business cards at the door as people are exiting.
-Both are smart strategies to make sure you can follow up with the people that attended your talk.
+I have seen speakers provide some value-add at the end and ask attendees to either leave their business cards on the seat to be collected or have someone collect them at the door as people exit.
+Both are smart strategies to ensure you can follow up with the people who attended your talk.

-- TEDx Stages: People talk about how it is a big deal to become a TEDx speaker, but it really isn’t that difficult to get booked as there are hundreds of TEDx events all over the world.
+- TEDx Stages: People talk about how becoming a TEDx speaker is a big deal, but it isn’t that difficult to get booked as there are hundreds of TEDx events worldwide.
 You can find TEDx events here.
-Find out the theme of the TEDx talk and submit to a few and you’ll eventually get picked.
-The Humor Engineer, Andrew Tarvin wrote a really great article on how to prep for a TEDx talk and the process of doing it
+Find out the theme of the TEDx talk and submit it to a few, and you’ll eventually get picked.
+The Humor Engineer, Andrew Tarvin wrote a great article on how to prep for a TEDx talk and the process of doing it.

-- Apply to speak at Creative Mornings, a monthly Breakfast-Lecture series for Creatives created by Tina Roth Eisenberg, with over 106 chapters around the world.
+- Apply to speak at Creative Mornings, a monthly Breakfast-Lecture series for Creatives created by Tina Roth Eisenberg, with over 106 chapters worldwide.

 - You can find speaker applications simply by doing a basic google search: Apply To Be A Speaker